-If you’re familiar with Selenium, you may know that image can be uploaded with Selenium.
-Usually in general input tag is used to upload image.
+If you’re familiar with Selenium, you may know that the image can be uploaded with Selenium.
+Usually in general input tag is used to upload images.
 In that case, we find the input tag by Selenium then with that selected input tag send_keys() function is used to upload image.

-But in case of WordPress backed website, there is no input tag with upload button in the HTML Source.
-Because input tag is created dynamically when you select image from browser to upload image manually.
+But in the case of the WordPress backed website, there is no input tag with the upload button in the HTML Source.
+Because the input tag is created dynamically when you select an image from the browser to upload images manually.

-HTML source of upload button typically looks like this:
+HTML source of the upload button typically looks like this:

 <button type="button" class="browser button button-hero" id="__wp-uploader-id-1" style="display: inline-block; position: relative; z-index: 1;">

 <font style="vertical-align: inherit;">Choose files</font>

 If you look at the page source when you upload an image, the input tag is created dynamically with an id which starts with ‘html5_’.
 This part of id doesn’t change.

 <input id=”html5_7bc1545i41pq2f7f1voce561a0e8" style=”font-size: 999px; opacity: 0; position: absolute; top: 0px; left: 0px; width: 100%; height: 100%;” multiple=”” accept=”” type=”file”/>